PageDAO/PageDAO-DocSite/community/zombieverse.md

 Emily and Charlie hear moans behind them for a ways as they pace through the cavern to reach a surprisingly bright portal at the other end.
 They step through the portal and wind up at the front of a giant cave - the Zombie Dragon’s lair.

-Zombie Chris is not far behind - following them with a stupor; never strong to begin with, but the connection they have as friends leaves him aimless, not sure whether he wants catharsis and overcoming; or to feast upon the brains of his friends.
+Zombie Chris is not far behind - following them with a stupor; never strong to begin with, not sure whether he wants catharsis and overcoming; or to feast upon the brains of them.
 Emily and Charlie may need to fend him off of the hunger - perhaps squirrel brains, or anything dead or rotten scraps lying around.

 "He doesn't seem hungry," Emily says.
 The pair of eyes in his head still looks like Chris.
 And though he doesn't appear to be aggressive toward Charlie and Emily, another virtual avatar walking by is not so lucky.
 Chris quickly devours the hapless gamer's brains, and Charlie subdues the new zombie because it might not be as friendly as Chris.